cckraken/MGD-2.0/README.md

 CSS was very simple first time around.
 Still relatively simple now, although improved.
 More to be done.

+JavaScript - None used in previous version.
+Added message box functionality, will be expanded later.

 More to be added -